 The most important facts at a glance:

-The idea behind Photocircle is simple: we want to give something back to the countries and people who make our pictures unique.
-For this reason we try to support social projects in those regions, where our photos were taken and illustrations were made.
+The idea behind Photocircle is simple: we want to give something back to the countries and people that make our pictures unique.
+That's why for every art print sold, Photocircle and its artists donate part of the proceeds to a humanitarian, environmental or development project in the country or region where the picture is from.
+That way, we can give back to the people and places that make our images unique.
+As both Photocircle and its artists wave a part of the proceeds, you get beautiful art and the chance to make a difference without having to pay more yourself.
 The projects aren’t carried out by us, but by our partner organisations, whereby projects and partner organisations change over time.
 This way we can, for example, support a project in India one time and one in Pakistan or Bangladesh the following time (once in Guatemala, the next time in Cuba etc...).

 Many roads lead to a partnership with a new non-governmental organization: sometimes our artists point out a local initiative with which they themselves have worked on their journeys.
 In other cases, we are specifically looking for an institution that takes on a particular problem or which works in a certain country.
 In any case, our partner NGOs go through a quality check in advance, where we ask questions about transparency, sustainability and accountability-related criteria.
 Once a project is fully funded and the money has benefited its purpose, our organizations will submit a small evaluation sheet and send us pictures of the project work, too.